Sign up to the Kings Place newsletter to find out first about our events.

 ‘An amazingly astute, moving, intelligent and connected songwriter… a voice like Kate McGarrigle meets Dory Previn.
 Wonderful’.
 Mike Harding

-A night of eclectic, contemporary folk as Charlie Dore launches her 10th album at Kings Place, joined by long-time collaborator Julian Littman of Steeleye Span, virtuoso double bass player Gareth Huw Davies along with some very special guests.
+A night of eclectic, contemporary folk as Charlie Dore launches her 10th album at Kings Place, joined by long-time collaborator Julian Littman of Steeleye Span, Gareth Huw Davies: Double Bass, Fergus Gerrand: Percussion, Violeta Vicci: Violin, Quentin Collins: Trumpet and guest vocals from Michele Stodart of The Magic Numbers.

 While her own albums favour her more eclectic/roots leanings, she is one of a handful of UK writers to achieve success across many genres, defined by the range of artists to have recorded her songs, including Tina Turner, George Harrison, Celine Dion and Paul Carrack, notching up along the way a UK No 1, a US No 4 and Top 10 hits in Germany, Italy and France.
 She has also composed for three BBC drama series and two films.
 Her own hit, Pilot of the Airwaves is still a worldwide radio favourite.